-U.S. Environmental Protection Agency (\$1,340,000)
+U.S. Environmental Protection Agency (\$1,339,000)

-The EPA priorities for restoring and protecting the South Florida Ecosystem in FY 2016 include continuing to work with the Corps and the State of Florida to implement the CERP via the National Environmental Policy Act (NEPA) and the Clean Water Act (CWA) program areas; work with the State of Florida and federal agencies to implement appropriate phosphorus control programs that will attain water quality standards within the South Florida Ecosystem; prepare and finalize a final report of the Everglades Ecosystem Assessment Program utilizing a probability design to assess the health of the Everglades' effectiveness of ecosystem restoration efforts; supporting development of Total Maximum Daily Loads (TMDLs) for the Lake Okeechobee watershed; assisting the State of Florida and the SFWMD in evaluating the appropriateness of aquifer storage and recovery technology as a key element of the restoration strategy for south Florida; updating and implementing the South Florida Wetlands Conservation Strategy to include protecting and restoring critical wetland habitats in the face of tremendous growth and development pressures; continuing to implement the comprehensive monitoring program (water quality, coral reef, and seagrass), special studies, data management, and public education components of the Florida Keys National Marine Sanctuary Water Quality Protection Program as required by the National Marine Sanctuaries Program Amendments Act of 1992; and protecting coral reef ecosystems of southeast Florida by reducing land-based sources of pollution on a watershed scale, including controlling discharges from point sources.
+The EPA priorities for restoring and protecting the South Florida Ecosystem in FY 2016 include continuing to work with the Corps and the State of Florida to implement the CERP via the National Environmental Policy Act (NEPA) and the Clean Water Act (CWA) program areas; work with the State of Florida and federal agencies to implement appropriate phosphorus control programs that will attain water quality standards within the South Florida Ecosystem; prepare and finalize a final report of the Everglades Ecosystem Assessment Program utilizing a probability design to assess the health of the Everglades' effectiveness of ecosystem restoration efforts; supporting development of Total Maximum Daily Loads (TMDLs) for the Lake Okeechobee watershed; support implementation of the Florida Keys Reasonable Assurance Document to upgrade wastewater/stormwater infrastructure; assisting the State of Florida and the SFWMD in evaluating the appropriateness of aquifer storage and recovery technology as a key element of the restoration strategy for south Florida; updating and implementing the South Florida Wetlands Conservation Strategy to include protecting and restoring critical wetland habitats in the face of tremendous growth and development pressures; continuing to implement the comprehensive monitoring program (water quality, coral reef, and seagrass), special studies, data management, and public education components of the Florida Keys National Marine Sanctuary Water Quality Protection Program as required by the National Marine Sanctuaries Program Amendments Act of 1992; and protecting coral reef ecosystems of southeast Florida by reducing land-based sources of pollution on a watershed scale, including controlling discharges from point sources.